kobusjoubert/active_ad/README.md

     campaign = ActiveAd::Facebook::Campaign.find('123')

-Or if you don't require fresh data and have it already persisted you can just create an instance.
+Or if you don't require fresh data and have it persisted already, you can create a new object with `stale: true`.

-    campaign = ActiveAd::Facebook::Campaign.new(id: '123')
+    campaign = ActiveAd::Facebook::Campaign.new(stale: true, id: '123', name: 'Campaign Name')

+To refresh the data.

+    campaign.reload

 Save a campaign.